 Screen Actors Guild (SAG) members must complete a tax form known as the “Exhibit G” at the end of each year.
 Titled “Information Return of SAG Members With Income From Sources Other Than Salaries or Wages,” the exhibit is due by April 15, and it must be submitted along with your income tax return.

 There are two parts to completing this form: One part lists any income received from sources other than salary or wages, while the other part lists any expenses related to your acting career.

 How Do You Fill Out Screen Actors Guild Exhibit G Instructions?

 Income section: Enter all income received during the year from sources other than salaries or wages in the “Income” column.
-This includes royalty payments, interest earnings, dividends earned and any other monetary receipts you received.
+This includes royalty payments, interest earnings, dividends earned, and other monetary receipts.

 It applies whether you received these earnings directly or through a trust fund.
 List all amounts even if they are less than $10 — both positive and negative numbers must be included.

 If you have contributions withheld from your income for taxes, enter them in this section as well if they’re not reflected on your W-2 form from your employer.
 Expenses section: All of the expenses related to your acting career must be listed separately in the

 Sometimes, a lender will require an Exhibit G to be completed by a notary public or attorney.
 The lender uses the information provided on the exhibit to determine if they want to fund your loan.

 Exhibit G is one of the more important documents you will sign regarding home financing.
 Because this document provides information that can affect your ability to get financed, it is essential that you fully understand its importance and what it means to you and your loan.